 This post may have some affiliate links.
 If you click an affiliate link and make a purchase, I earn a small commission which supports our educational tips at no additional cost to you.
 Please see the disclosure policy for details.

 Where did fortune cookies come from?

-Although most people think of fortune cookies as a dessert in Chinese restaurants, they are actually traditional Chinese food!
-Fortune cookies are thought to have originated from Japanese American immigrants and then popularized by Californian Chinese immigrants.
+Although most people think of fortune cookies as a dessert in Chinese restaurants, they are not actually traditional Chinese food!
+Instead, fortune cookies are thought to have originated from Japanese American immigrants who first made fortune crackers.

 Currently, fortune cookies are popular at Chinese take-out restaurants and fine-dining establishments.
-They are known for their crisp, sweet flavor with a surprise message and “lucky” numbers.
+They are known for their crisp, sweet vanilla flavor and a surprise message with “lucky” numbers inside.